borumlab/response/README.md

 Your data will need to be organized as these tables are in order for the scripts to function properly.
 For the tables with prefix "PATIENT1", each individual patient will have a file of that type storing that data that is unique to them, replacing "PATIENT1" with the identifier that you wish to use for that patient.
 There will be only one of the other three table: the MED\_RANKING\_SOURCE.xlsx file will be the same for all patients, whereas the CLINIC\_VISIT\_SOURCE.xlsx and the DEMOGRAPHICS\_SOURCE.xlsx files will store data for all patients within the same files.
 When you create your Excel files, they will all need to have the same name as given to the Example data frames seen here, with the exception of replacing "PATIENT1" with each patient's unique identifier.
 For more information about creating your files and on entering data, please read the README DATA ENTRY word document in this package folder.

-#### Calculating seizure response values
+#### Calculating seizure score values

-The first step in calculating seizure response values will be to obtain the seizure load.
-In this process, seizure load is defined as \[include definition of seizure load here\] per day.
-Also of interest is seizure number, which is the number of seizures that a patient has per day.
-These values will be needed in order to calculate seizure response values.
+The first step in calculating seizure score values will be to obtain the seizure load.
+In this process, seizure load is defined as sum of ranking points for seizure characteristics (seizure type, seizure length, seizure severity, other seizure variables) per seizur per day.
+Also of interest is seizure number or seizure frequency, which is the number of seizures that a patient has per day.
+These values will be needed in order to calculate seizure score values.

 To calculate daily seizure loads and seizure numbers, type this into your R console: